kninja99/Small-French-Compiler/README.md

 | sortir | OUTPUT |

 ## Some Language Rules
-  .
   A valid identifier starts with a lowercase letter or underscore, and can contain lowercase letters, uppercase letters, or underscores.
 An identifier may contain a number, but only as the last character of the identifier.
 Identifiers also have a specific length limit of 21 character.
-  .
-The language is case sensitive
+The language is case sensitive.
-  .
 Whitespaces are ignored and are not significant